2025 Atlantic 10 men's basketball tournament

 The 2025 Atlantic 10 men's basketball tournament was the postseason men's basketball tournament for the 2024–25 season of the Atlantic 10 Conference (A-10).
 It was held from March 12–16, 2025, in Washington, D.C., at the Capital One Arena.
-It will be the 49th annual edition of the tournament.
+It was the 49th annual edition of the tournament.

 Seeds

 All 15 A-10 schools participated in the tournament.
 Teams were seeded by winning percentage within the conference, with a tiebreaker system to seed teams with identical percentages.
 The top nine teams received a first-round bye, and the top four teams received a double-bye, automatically advancing them to the quarterfinals.